MicrosoftDocs/azure-dev-docs/articles/includes/choosing-the-right-azure-tool.md

 # Choosing the right command-line tool for Azure

-When it comes to managing Azure, knowing which tool to use can be confusing.
+When it comes to managing Azure, you have many options.
+This article compares the Azure CLI and Azure PowerShell language and gives a comparison of the shell environments on which they run.

-[Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli), [Azure PowerShell](https://docs.microsoft.com/powershell/azure/install-az-ps), and [Azure Cloud Shell](http://shell.azure.com/) all have overlapping functionality.
-Because each operates differently, it's difficult to determine which is the right tool to use.
+[Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli), [Azure PowerShell](https://docs.microsoft.com/powershell/azure/install-az-ps), and [Azure Cloud Shell](http://shell.azure.com/) have overlapping functionality.
+Each operates differently, and the language is sometimes confused with the environment.
+Use this guide to determine which is the right tool for you.

-In this article, you'll learn how to choose the right tool for you.

 ## What's the advantage of using a command-line tool?